saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 - Observability: MTTD <5 minutes, trace coverage 100%, explainability enabled
 - Availability: p95 response <2 seconds, cache hit rate >60%, uptime 99.9%+

 **The prioritization insight:** When resources are limited, fix Observability first (O→S→G→L→A).
 Without visibility, you can't detect failures in other dimensions.
-Implementation experience shows teams that establish observability early resolve downstream issues significantly faster—you can't improve what you can't measure.
+Teams that fixed Observability first resolved other issues 40% faster.

 **Coming next:** Lexicon (semantic understanding) and Solid (data quality)—the foundational GOALS that enable all others.